-Polignano is always a good idea, doesn’t matter if you are visiting the seaside in summer or in winter.
-The dramatic cliffs over the scenic panorama of hanging houses, make it a must destination for every traveller visiting Puglia.
-If it’s your first time in this Region, this guide to the best things to do in Polignano a Mare will help you to plan your trip smart and quick.
+Polignano is always a good idea; it doesn’t matter if you visit the seaside in summer or winter.
+The dramatic cliffs over the scenic panorama of hanging houses make it a must destination for every traveller visiting Puglia.
+If it’s your first time in this Region, this guide to the best things to do in Polignano a Mare will help you plan your trip smart and quick.

 We will guide you through the best places to visit in Polignano beside the famous beach Lama Monachile.

 However, the old town itself is almost unknown to tourists, who have seen a photo or two of the hanging houses over the cliffs.
-The gorgeous city of Polignano A Mare it’s a beautiful maze of streets, white houses and infinite Terrazas looking at the blue sea.
-No guesses why Modugno was inspired to write the Italian success and many others follow him.
+Polignano A Mare’s gorgeous city is a beautiful maze of streets, white houses, and infinite Terrazas looking at the blue sea.
+No guesses why Modugno was inspired to write the Italian success and many others followed him.

 Are you ready to walk around the beautiful streets of Polignano?
-Let’s discover together all the best things to do in Polignano A Mare, Italy.
+Let’s discover what to do in Polignano A Mare, Italy.

 Polignano a Mare itinerary of things to do